Project Acoustics Unreal and Wwise Design Tutorial

 These design controls are scoped to an individual audio component in Unreal.

 - Occlusion Multiplier: Controls the occlusion effect.
-Values > 1 will amplify the occlusion.
-Values <1 will minimize it.
+Values greater than 1 will amplify the occlusion.
+Values less than 1 will minimize it.

 - Wetness Adjustment: Additional reverb dB